 Lawful basis for processing including basis of legitimate interest

 To create your account on our Website

-To share your details with the company you have submitted a 'complaint' or 'compliment' about, so that they can provide a response
+To share your details with the company you have submitted a 'Customer Experience' about, so that they can provide a response

 To manage our relationship with you, which will include: